Antiblanks/he-dan.antiblanks.com/_posts/2018-10-03-week-2-setup-of-platform-and-tools.markdown

 I can back this up with personal experience and take an average of similar experience applications that we have created at [Antiblanks](http://www.antiblanks.com/) that have taken roughly 400 hours and carry a cost of roughly $40,000.

 Considering these rates coupled with the growing adoption of VR worldwide and the fact that companies like Zerolight exist and are being scaled around this specialism does paint a very successful future for VR and VR experiences.

 * Statistics taken from [Think Mobiles](https://thinkmobiles.com/blog/how-much-vr-application-development-cost) and from personal experience.

-#### Identifying the platforms and tools available
+#### Identifying the right type of platforms and tools

-TODO: I understand that for many people understanding this alone might be quite a journey in itself but I do have the benefit of over fifteen years experience in the industry and this
+Now that I've identified the type of application/s that I am interested in creating I can select the right platform and tools for the job.
+Again I will look at both application types but this time list the common platform and tools required to build these applications:

+**An enriching lifestyle application**

+This type of application is intended for high use across a range of devices.
+The project duration depends on the success of the application and it's traction and continual use in order to drive further investment.
+For these reasons the application will need to be available on multiple platforms including (at minimum) iOS, Android and online.
+Also the application will require constant updates for maintenance and to deliver new and engaging features, and this will result in a large amount of development.

+In order to lower costs, maintain consistency and drive more features I should focus on cross platform scripting languages and tools for this type of application.
+Some of the languages/frameworks I will be considering are Angular JS, React JS, [PhoneGap (Apache Cordova)](https://phonegap.com/), [React Native](http://www.reactnative.com/) and [Kivy](https://kivy.org/).
+I will also be looking at the GUIs [Android Studio](https://developer.android.com/studio/) and [XCode](https://developer.apple.com/xcode/).

+**A VR/AR experiential application**

+TODO

 #### Picking the right platforms and tools